Polymer/tools/packages/gen-typescript-declarations/README.md

 If you're using NPM, you can add this script to the NPM `prepack` script to generate and include typings in your NPM package every time you publish.

-If you are still using Bower, ensure you run `npm run gen-tsd` to generate the latest typings and commit them to your repository before tagging each release.
+If you are still using Bower, ensure you run `npm run generate-typings` to generate the latest typings and commit them to your repository before tagging each release.

 ## Config options